prebid/prebid-server-java/docs/endpoints/cookieSync.md

             "filter": "exclude"
         },
        "image": {
-            "bidders": ["appnexus"], //only this bidder is allowed to sync image pixels "filter": "include"
+            "bidders": ["appnexus"], // only this bidder is allowed to sync image pixels "filter": "include"
        }
     }